ajba1973/ms2-RPS/README.md

 ### 1.1 Overview

 This project has been commissioned by my young son.
 We are always playing "Rock, Paper, Scissors" from this fact I throw myself this challenge.
-Fulfilling the following requirements that it was intuitive, simple, fun and could play on the mobile.
+Fulfilling the following requirements that it was intuitive, simple, fun and could play on the mobile devices.
 Especially it had to meet this last specification.

 ### 1.2 Project Goals